pantpad/admin-dashboard/README.md

     RECREATE THE WHOLE MAIN SECTION USING GRID give main the correct padding
         create first grid https://prnt.sc/49NrOKwS2TY4 DONE
-        try to make the first grid responsive
+        try to make the first grid responsive DONE Make the project grid same height as the others when resized DONE the don't occupy all the height space. -> change to be made inside media query Try to put headers where needed ALMOST done rethink the layout? wrap the inner grids inside a div and add an heading Last title is missing but I can use the same technique when creatin the innermost grids Create the inner grid of projects DONE